 Chuck E. Cheese Reading Rewards Kids record their reading every day for two weeks in the printable Reading Rewards Calendar.
 Redeem the completed calendar at participating Chuck E. Cheese locations for 10 free tokens.
 A food purchase is required.
 The current Reading Rewards calendar expires December 31, 2017.

 If you live in one of the communities near Wichita, ask your local library if they offer a summer reading program.
 I’ve found the ones listed below, but there may be others.

 Haysville Public Library Enroll now for the Haysville Summer Reading Program that will go from June 1 to the end of July.
 Enrolled kids complete a list of tasks each week for prizes.

-Park City Public Library Registration for the Park City Library Summer Reading Club is open now.
-The program features special activities and performances from June 7 through July 26.
+Park City Public Library Registration for the Park City Library Summer Reading Club generally opens in May.
+The program features special activities and performances from early June through late July.
 If this is your library, be sure to stop by for more information.

 More free reading resources